simon-brooke/fedit/README.md

 	(fedit 'name-of-function)

+NOTE: This is broken, see working notes below; but it is showing promise.

 ## Still to do

 ### Function metadata

 Currently, Clojure metadata on a function symbol as follows:

 	{
 		:arglists ([sexpr]),
 		:ns #<Namespace fedit.core>,
 		:name sedit, :column 1,
 		:doc "Edit an S-Expression, and return a modified version of it", :line 74,
 		:file "fedit/core.clj"
 	}

 In order to be able to recover the source of a function which has not yet been committed to the file system, it would be necessary to store the source s-expression on the metadata.
 You cannot add new